-If you are engaging an event videographer for the very first time, you may be confused about what to expect.
-Therefore we are writing this article to provide you with some basic information to get you started.
+If you are engaging an event videographer for the first time, you may be confused about what to expect.
+Are there certain things you should communicate to the videographer?
+What should you expect?

 Engaging an event videographer is not rocket science.
-Nonetheless, knowing a little more about the event videography workflow may help you save on unnecessary cost in the long run.
+However, knowing a little more about the event videography workflow may help you save on unnecessary cost.

 There are usually 2 options for the final output of your event video.
-And it is very important that you let the videographer know your preferred option as the shooting style can be very different.
-We list the 2 option below:
+Do let the videographer know your preferred option, as the shooting style can be very different.
+The two options are listed below as follows:

 Option 1: Event Video Highlight